-Based on the findings, your doctor may order additional diagnostic tests.
-These can include:
+Based on the findings, your doctor may order additional diagnostic tests:

-- chest X-ray - to check for granulomas and swollen lymph nodes
+- A chest X-ray can be used to check for granulomas and swollen lymph nodes.

-- chest CT scan - an imaging test that takes a cross-sectional pictures of your chest
+- A chest CT scan is an imaging test that takes cross-sectional pictures of your chest.

-- lung function test - to determine whether your lungs are affected
+- A lung function test can help determine whether your lung capacity has become affected.

-- biopsy - to take a tissue sample, which can be checked for granulomas
+- A biopsy involves taking a sample of tissue that can be checked for granulomas.

 Your doctor may also order blood tests to check your kidney and liver function.

-Treatment is more likely if the disease affects your:
+Treatment may be needed if the disease affects your:

 - nervous system

-The length of any therapy will vary.
-Some people take medication for one or two years.
-Others will be on medication for much longer.
+The length of any treatment will vary.
+Some people take medication for 1 to 2 years.
+Other people may need to take medication for much longer.

 - lung infection